-As at December 31, 2018, Alvopetro held interests in the Caburé and Gomo natural gas assets, two oil fields (Bom Lugar and Mãe-da-lua) and seven other exploration assets (Blocks 182, 169, 255, 57, 62, 71, and 145) comprising 65,151 gross (55,138 net) acres in the Recôncavo basin onshore Brazil.
+As at December 31, 2019 and as of the date hereof, Alvopetro held interests in the Caburé and Gomo natural gas assets, two oil fields (Bom Lugar and Mãe-da-lua) and one other exploration asset (Blocks 182) comprising 23,527 acres (gross and net) in the Recôncavo basin onshore Brazil.

 The Recôncavo Basin is a 10,200 square kilometre onshore basin, centred 85 kilometres north of the City of Salvador in northeast Brazil, in the province of Bahia.
 Oil production in Brazil first began in the Recôncavo Basin in 1939.
-To date, over 6,700 wells have been drilled in the Basin, with reported cumulative production exceeding 1.6 billion barrels of light oil.
-Current production is reported to be over 31,000 barrels of oil equivalent per day.
+To date, over 6,700 wells have been drilled in the Basin, with cumulative production to date exceeding 1.8 billion barrels of oil and 2.6 trillion cubic feet (426 million boe) of natural gas.
+Basin-wide production is reported to be over 38,000 boe/d, with over 26,000 Bopd day and over 72 MMcf/d of natural gas (over 12,000 boe/d).
 The majority of the basin's production comes from the Sergi, Agua Grande, Candeias and Marfim Formations.